joel-s/joel-qs/README.md

 Possible ways to keep state:

 - Redux (seems like overkill)
 - A more informal global object (AllQuestions instantiated as window.allQuestions), which could also take care of communicating with the REST endpoint.
-It would need at least the following methods:
+It would need at methods such as:
   - getQuestions()
   - addQuestion()
   - updateQuestion()